SAP/spartacus-docs/pages/contributing/Contributor-Setup.md

 The Spartacus JavaScript Storefront uses SAP Commerce Cloud for its back end, and makes use of the sample data from the B2C Accelerator electronics storefront in particular.

-For more information, see [[Installing SAP Commerce Cloud]].
+For more information, see [Installing SAP Commerce Cloud for use with Spartacus]({{ site.baseurl }}{% link pages/install/Installing-SAP-Commerce-Cloud.md %}).
 If you are not using the latest version of SAP Commerce Cloud, see [Working with Older Versions of SAP Commerce Cloud](https://github.com/SAP/cloud-commerce-spartacus-storefront/tree/develop/docs/archived_installation_docs) for installation instructions appropriate to your version.

 Note: The latest release of SAP Commerce Cloud is recommended.